lucianbumb/GoogleFontIconsForWeb/MaterialSymbolsRounded.Web/README.md

 For more information please visit: [https://m3.material.io/](https://m3.material.io/styles/icons/overview)

-`By applying this CSS to elements with the ms-outlined class, you can customize the appearance of Material Icons to your liking.`
+`By applying this CSS to elements with the ms-rounded class, you can customize the appearance of Material Icons to your liking.`

 ## Contributions
 Contributions and feedback are welcome.
 If you encounter any issues, feel free to open an issue on GitHub.